nicolezattarin/COVID19-Italy-phase2-enriched-dataset/README.md

 # covid19-phase2-data-italy

+## Description

+This repository contains complied and curated datasets on COVID-19 epidemiological data at the regional level in Italy in the date range XXXX 2020-XXXX 2021 [MCL: fill dates here], and is designed to enable data analyses on the effects of different kinds of restrictions on the spreading of the infection and on the efficacy of estimators to predict when restrictions should be applied.
+The data sets are explicitly designed to give access to non-Italian speakers, and all the readme files are in English.

 ## Authors
+Marco Cosentino Lagomarsino (University of Milan and IFOM Foundation, Milan) Matteo Citterio (University of Milan)
+Marco Gherardi (University of Milan)
+Dave Parmegiani (University of Milan)
+Nicole Zattarin (University of Milan)

 ## Repository organisation
+The repository is divided into the following folders:
-- daily_ region_ data/ a full dataset with different epidemiological data
+- daily_ region_ data/ (a full dataset with different kinds of standard epidemiological data)
-- region_colors/ datasets regarding the restrictions imposed by the government
+- region_colors/ (compiled datasets regarding the restrictions imposed by the Italian government over the considered period)
-- reports_ISS/ datasets with risk indicators from ISS weekly reports
+- reports_ISS/ (compiled datasets with risk indicators from the Italian National Institute of Health - ISS - weekly reports)
-- results/ report of our main results and corresponding plots
+- results/ (report of a few results we obtained with this data set, and corresponding plots)
-- deaths: deaths per province per month
+- deaths: (deaths per province per month, from ISTAT)

 ## Sources
 - [Gazzetta Ufficiale della Repubblica Italiana](https://www.gazzettaufficiale.it/home)